redislabs-training/redis-sitesearch/README.md

 To run tests, use this command:

-        docker-compose exec app pytest -s
+        docker-compose run test

-This runs `pytest` within the app container.
+This runs `pytest` within the test container.

+You can also run a specific test by passing in the `-k` parameter and the name of the test:

+        docker-compose run test -s -k test_escapes_known_version_numbers

+#### Running Tests Locally

-If you have a `.env` file, you can run `pytest` locally (after you've activated your virtualenv), and the tests will pick up the necessary environment variables from your `.env` file.
+If you have a `.env` file, you can run `pytest` locally (after you've activated your virtualenv) instead of through Docker, and the tests will pick up the necessary environment variables from your `.env` file.
+But I don't recommend this.

-**NOTE**: The .env.example file in this repository configures the app to look at the Docker host for the Redis container, which is `redis`.
-To run the app and/or tests outside of Docker, you'll need to change the `REDIS_HOST` environment variable to "localhost".
+If you try to do this, the .env.example file in this repository configures the app to look at the Docker host for the Redis container, which is `redis`.
+To run the app and/or tests outside of Docker, you'll need to change the `REDIS_HOST` environment variable to "localhost" in your .env file.

 ### Local vs. Docker redis